Skip to main content

 Successfully grow a bird of paradise houseplant with these tips

 A bird of paradise will bring beautiful greenery — and, if you’re lucky, gorgeous tropical flowers — into your home.
 They’re native to warmer climates but are regarded as a fast-growing houseplant whose leaves can get up to 18 inches long.
-As a houseplant, the bird of paradise can get up to six feet tall and is quite the investment.
-But if you have the space and the time, the bird of paradise will bring an exotic and unique aspect to your home!
+As a houseplant, the bird of paradise can get up to 6-feet tall and is quite the investment.
+Still, if you have the space and time for these lovely plants, they are well worth the effort.
+To set you up for success, here’s what you need to know about bird of paradise plant indoor care.

 Where to get a bird of paradise